 Don’t miss what has been dubbed the party of the year!
-The 32nd annual Platinum Circle Awards gala, presented by Hospitality Design, will take place on Friday, November 12th, 2021 at the Cipriani 25 Broadway in New York.
+The 34th annual Platinum Circle Awards gala, presented by Hospitality Design, will take place on Friday, November 10th, 2023 at Gotham Hall in New York.

 The black tie-creative affair will celebrate the careers of Martin Brudnizki, Martin Brudnizki Design Studio; Ted Carroll, the Carroll Adams Group; Raul Leal, SH Hotels & Resorts; Dayssi Olarte de Kanavos, Flag Luxury; and Libby Sims Patrick, Sims Patrick Studio